dixitt5/maverick/README.md

 ## 💡 Idea / Solution <a name = "idea"></a>
-Zeststream is a blockchain-driven initiative that seeks to tackle the obstacles faced by the GameFi sector by establishing a live streaming platform for gaming, facilitating tournament organization, and establishing an inventive and enduring economy for players
+Maverick is a blockchain-driven initiative that seeks to tackle the obstacles faced by the GameFi sector by establishing a live streaming platform for gaming, facilitating tournament organization, and establishing an inventive and enduring economy for players

 The next evolutionary step is towards Gamefi streaming platform.
 Create a sustainable ecosystem running on blockchain where game publishers, streamers and the gamer community all benefit from the contribution.